control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 !!! caveat
     Write either `u(t)^2` or `(u^2)(t)`, not `u^2(t)` since in Julia the latter is means `u^(2t)`.
-Moreover, in the case of equalities or of one-sided inequalities, the control and / or the state must belong the *left-hand side*.
+Moreover, in the case of equalities or of one-sided inequalities, the control and / or the state must belong to the *left-hand side*.
 The following will error:

 ```@setup main-repl
 using OptimalControl